Bethartoli: Accident

-In 1970 in a tragic accident 4 member of an expedition led by Professor Ramesh G. Desai, died in an avalanche while returning from an unsuccessful attempt on the summit.
-Seven climbers caught in an avalanche that buried them 200 feet into a crevassed area.
+In a tragic 1970 accident four members of an expedition led by Professor Ramesh G. Desai, died in an avalanche while returning from an unsuccessful attempt on the summit.
+Seven climbers were caught in an avalanche that buried them 200 feet into a crevassed area.
 Samant, Passang Temba and Pemba Tschering survived, but the others, Nitin Patel and 3 Sherpas Ang Kami, Chhawang Phinzo and Gnapa, lost their lives.

 Neighboring and subsidiary peaks

 neighboring or subsidiary peaks of Bethartoli: